Andrew Vaughn Player Props: White Sox vs. Angels

 Andrew Vaughn At The Plate

-- Vaughn has had an RBI in 22 games this season (40.7%), including 10 multi-RBI outings (18.5%).
-He has also driven home three or more of his team's runs in three contests.
+- Vaughn has driven in a run in 23 games this year (41.8%), including 11 games with more than one RBI (20.0%).
+He has also driven in three or more of his team's runs in four contests.

-- He has scored in 20 games this season (37.0%), including multiple runs in three games.
+- In 21 of 55 games this year, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.